Mahbuba Nasreen: Career

 Nasreen began her academic career in 1988 as a Lecturer in the Department of Sociology at the University of Dhaka.
 She received her PhD degree in 1991 with a Commonwealth Scholarship from New Zealand, developing a grounded theory on women's contributions to disasters.
 From 2005-2012, she served as a Professor of Sociology before being appointed as the Director of IDMVS.

 Nasreen was involved in various academic, administrative, and co-curricular activities at the University of Dhaka.
-She was a co-founder and director of the Institute of Disaster Management and Vulnerability Studies (IDMVS).
+She was a co-founder and director of the Institute of Disaster Management and Vulnerability Studies (IDMVS), University of Dhaka.
 She writes on this subject for national newspapers.
 Nasreen serves as the Chief Moderator of the Dhaka University Debating Society.

 Nasreen received the Mary Fran Myers Award, 2016 from the Natural Hazards Centre at the University of Colorado (Boulder), USA for her contributions in the field of Disaster and Gender studies over thirty years.
 She is also the country lead of Gender and Disaster Network in Bangladesh.
 She has also chaired the selection committee, 2018 for the same award.